-We rely heavily on our financial, accounting and other data processing systems.
-If any of these systems do not operate properly or are disabled, we could suffer financial loss, a disruption of our businesses, liability to our investment funds, regulatory intervention or reputational damage.
-In addition, we operate in businesses that are highly dependent on information systems and technology.
-Our information systems and technology may not continue to be able to accommodate our growth, and the cost of maintaining such systems may increase from its current level.
+We rely heavily on our financial, accounting and other data processing systems, and we operate in businesses that are highly dependent on information systems and technology.
+If any of these systems do not operate properly or are disabled, whether as a result of tampering or a breach of our network security systems or otherwise, we could suffer financial loss, a disruption of our businesses, liability to our investment funds, regulatory intervention or reputational damage.
+In addition, our information systems and technology may not continue to be able to accommodate our growth, and the cost of maintaining such systems may increase from its current level.
 Such a failure to accommodate growth, or an increase in costs related to such information systems, could have a material adverse effect on us.